Ohio State vs. Penn State Women's Basketball Predictions & Picks - December 10

 Penn State Schedule Analysis

-- The Buckeyes have tied for the 32nd-most Quadrant 3 wins in the country according to the RPI (two).
+- Based on the RPI, the Buckeyes have two wins against Quadrant 3 opponents, tied for the 33rd-most in the nation.

+- Penn State has four wins over Quadrant 3 teams, tied for the 40th-most in Division 1.

 Penn State 2023-24 Best Wins